loopbackio/loopback.io/pages/en/edit_docs/conditional_logic.md

 However, you can still of course use conditional logic as needed.

 {% include tip.html content="Definitely check out [Liquid's documentation](http://docs.shopify.com/themes/liquid-documentation/basics) for more details about how to use operators and other liquid markup.
-The notes here are a small, somewhat superficial sample from the site." %}
+The notes here are a small, somewhat superficial sample from the site.
+" %}

 ## Where to store filtering values